 We provide a good level skilled of sherpa support.
-Our sherpas and guide have trekked in the Everest region few times and will be walking, assisting the members all the time.
+Our sherpas have at least trekked in the Everest region few times and will be walking, assisting the members all the time.

-Most of our hotels in the Everest region are one among the finest in the area and because we have frequently travelled in this region, our company holds a very good reputation.
+Most of our hotels in the Everest region are one among the finest in the area and we have very good relationship with the hotel owners and the staffs.